Random Vector Functional Link Networks for Function Approximation on Manifolds: Introduction

-For a the construction of the RVFL-like approximation $f_n$ and a more precise formulation of this result and a manifold analog of Theorem~\ref{thm: IP95_short}, we refer the reader to Section~\ref{sec: man construction} and Theorems~\ref{thm: manifold Igelnik-Pao} and ~\ref{thm: probabilistic manifold Igelnik-Pao}.
+For a the construction of the RVFL-like approximation $f_n$ and a more precise formulation of this result and an analog of Theorem~\ref{thm: IP95_short} applied to manifolds, we refer the reader to Section~\ref{sec: man construction} and Theorems~\ref{thm: manifold Igelnik-Pao}~and~\ref{thm: probabilistic manifold Igelnik-Pao}.
 We note that the approximation $f_n$ here is not obtained as a single RVFL network construction, but rather as a combination of several RVFL networks in local manifold coordinates.